pyk595/tp/docs/UserGuide.md

 * `DATE` should be in the specified date format.

 Example:
-* `remind 7 r/Meeting rd/2022-11-11` sets up a reminder for you to make a phone call to the 13th person on 11 Sep 2022.
+* `remind 1 r/sign contract rd/2022-04-02` sets up a reminder for you to make a phone call to the 13th person on 11 Sep 2022.
   > <img src="images/userguideimages/RemindCommand.png" alt="Ui" height="563"/>

 [Return to Table of Contents](#table-of-contents)